 The embarrassment associated with a prostitution charge may feel overwhelming and hard to manage.
 Still, someone facing serious sex crime charges in New Jersey must stand up and defend themselves with the assistance of a dedicated criminal defense lawyer who won’t judge and who will fight for your freedom and your right to privacy.

-If you or someone you know is facing a criminal charge of prostitution, promoting prostitution, or human trafficking in New Jersey, seek the assistance of experienced Camden County criminal lawyer Jill R. Cohen.
-She will aggressively defend you and do everything possible to build a defense strategy that will help you avoid jail time, monetary fines, probation, and a permanent criminal charge on your record.
+If you or someone you know is facing a criminal charge of prostitution, promoting prostitution, or human trafficking in New Jersey, seek the assistance of experienced Camden County criminal lawyer.
+I will aggressively defend you and do everything possible to build a defense strategy that will help you avoid jail time, monetary fines, probation and a permanent criminal charge on your record.

-Knowledgeable Criminal Defense Attorney Explains NJ Prostitution and Solicitation Charges and Possible Consequences
+Knowledgeable Criminal Defense Attorney Explains New Jersey Prostitution And Solicitation Charges And Possible Consequences

-Prostitution charges may be levied when NJ law enforcement believes there was “an offer or acceptance to engage in sexual activity in exchange for money or property of economic value.”
+Prostitution charges may be levied when New Jersey law enforcement believes there was “an offer or acceptance to engage in sexual activity in exchange for money or property of economic value.”

-Ms. Cohen is one of the few lawyers in New Jersey who has been certified by the Supreme Court of New Jersey as a criminal trial attorney.
-Additionally, she is a former Camden County assistant prosecutor.
-In that position, she worked closely with many prosecutors who routinely looked to convict people charged with prostitution.
-She knows how her former colleagues think and work and she will use that knowledge, and her own creative defense strategies, to fight tirelessly for you.
+I am one of the few lawyers in New Jersey who has been certified by the Supreme Court of New Jersey as a criminal trial attorney.
+I am also a former Camden County assistant prosecutor.
+In that position, I worked closely with many prosecutors who routinely looked to convict people charged with prostitution.
+I know how my former colleagues think and work and I will use that knowledge to fight tirelessly for you.

-Facing Charges Related to Prostitution in NJ?
+Facing Charges Related To Prostitution In New Jersey?
 Don’t Go It Alone

 Additionally, a person could be charged with a disorderly persons offense if they engaged in conduct that could be seen as an attempt to engage in prostitution, such as approaching someone in a bar or hotel or repeatedly beckoning, stopping or attempting to stop pedestrians or motorists in a public place.

-Promoting Prostitution: Under NJ law, promoting prostitution includes owning, managing or otherwise keeping a house where prostitution occurs; encouraging or otherwise purposely causing another to become or remain a prostitute; transporting a person into or within the state with the purpose of engaging in prostitution; and knowingly leasing or otherwise permitting a place to be regularly used for prostitution or promotion of prostitution, or failure to make reasonable effort to deter such use by ejecting the tenant or notifying law enforcement authorities.
+Promoting prostitution: Under New Jersey law, promoting prostitution includes owning, managing or otherwise keeping a house where prostitution occurs; encouraging or otherwise purposely causing another to become or remain a prostitute; transporting a person into or within the state with the purpose of engaging in prostitution; and knowingly leasing or otherwise permitting a place to be regularly used for prostitution or promotion of prostitution, or failure to make reasonable effort to deter such use by ejecting the tenant or notifying law enforcement authorities.

 A charge of prostitution in New Jersey can be a difficult and humiliating experience.
 When facing charges of prostitution or solicitation, you need a Camden County criminal lawyer with the experience and skills necessary to minimize the impact of sex crime charges.
-Cherry Hill criminal defense attorney Jill R. Cohen has helped countless individuals overcome prostitution charges and secure their right to privacy during legal proceedings in Camden, Gloucester Township, Winslow, West Deptford, and Atlantic City, NJ.
+As a criminal defense attorney, I have helped countless individuals overcome prostitution charges and secure their right to privacy during legal proceedings in Camden, Gloucester Township, Winslow, West Deptford and Atlantic City, New Jersey.

-Contact Ms. Cohen’s office today to schedule your free initial consultation to discuss your New Jersey sex crime charges.
-Ms. Cohen will put her decades of experience to work for you.
+Contact The Law Office of Jill R. Cohen today to schedule your free initial consultation to discuss your New Jersey sex crime charges.
+I will put my decades of experience to work for you.